-- B. The annual report to the local department of social services shall include: - 1.
-A description of the current mental, physical, and social condition of the incapacitated person, including any change in diagnosis or assessment of any such condition of such incapacitated person by any medical provider since the last report; - 2.
-A description of the incapacitated person's living arrangements during the reported period, including a specific assessment of the adequacy of such living arrangement; - 3.
+B. The annual report to the local department of social services shall include:

+1. A description of the current mental, physical, and social condition of the incapacitated person, including any change in diagnosis or assessment of any such condition of such incapacitated person by any medical provider since the last report;

+- 2. A description of the incapacitated person's living arrangements during the reported period,including a specific assessment of the adequacy of such living arrangement; - 3.
 The medical, educational, vocational, social, recreational, and any other professional services and activities provided to the incapacitated person and the guardian's opinion as to the adequacy of the incapacitated person's care.
-The information required by this subdivision shall include (i) the specific

-160 names of the medical providers that have treated the incapacitated person and a description of the 161 frequency or number of times the incapacitated person was seen by such providers; (ii) the date and 162 location of and reason for any hospitalization of such incapacitated person; and (iii) a description of the 163 educational, vocational, social, and recreational activities in which such incapacitated person participated; 164 4.
-A statement of the frequency and nature of the guardian's visits with and activities on behalf of 165 the incapacitated person; 166 5.
-A statement of whether the guardian agrees with the current treatment or habilitation plan; 167 6.
-5. Whether the incapacitated person has been an alleged victim in a report of abuse, neglect, or 168 exploitation made pursuant to Article 2 (§ 63.2-1603 et seq.) of Chapter 16 of Title 63.2, to the extent 169 known, and any other indications of abuse, neglect, or exploitation of such incapacitated person; 170 6.
-A recommendation as to the need for continued guardianship, and any recommended changes 171 in the scope of the guardianship, and any other information useful in the opinion of the guardian; and 172 7.
-The names of any persons whose access to communicate, visit, or interact with the incapacitated 173 person has been restricted, the reasons for such restriction, and a statement of whether the incapacitated 174 person has been informed of the restriction; 175 8.
-A self-assessment by the guardian as to whether he feels able to continue to carry out the powers 176 and duties imposed upon him by § 64.2-2019 and as specified in the court's order of appointment pursuant 177 to § 64.2-2009; 178 9.
-A statement as to whether the guardian has completed the training required by subsection E1 of 179 § 64.2-2019; 180 10.
-Unless the incapacitated person resides with the guardian, a statement of the frequency and 181 nature of any (i) in-person visits from the guardian with the incapacitated person over the course of the 182 previous year and (ii) visits over the course of the previous year from a designee who is directly supervised 183 or contracted by the guardian, including the name of the designee performing such visit.
-If any visit 184 described in this section is made virtually, the guardian shall include such information in the annual report.
-185 11.
-A general description of the activities taken on by the guardian for the benefit of the 186 incapacitated person during the past year:
+The information required by this subdivision shall include (i) the specific names of the medical providers that have treated the incapacitated person and a description of the frequency or number of times the incapacitated person was seen by such providers; (ii) the date and location of and reason for any hospitalization of such incapacitated person; and (iii) a description of the educational, vocational, social, and recreational activities in which such incapacitated person participated; - 4.
+A statement of whether the guardian agrees with the current treatment or habilitation plan; - 5.
+A statement of whether the incapacitated person has been an alleged victim in a report of abuse, neglect, or exploitation made pursuant to Article 2 (§ 63.2-1603 et seq.) of Chapter 16 of Title 63.2, to the extent known, and whether there are any other indications of abuse, neglect, or exploitation of such incapacitated person; - 6.
+A recommendation as to the need for continued guardianship and any recommended changes in the scope of the guardianship; - 7.
+The name of any persons whose access to communicate, visit, or interact with the incapacitated person has been restricted and the reasons for such restriction; - 8.
+A self-assessment by the guardian as to whether he feels he is able to continue to carry out the powers and duties imposed upon him by § 64.2-2019 and as specified in the court's order of appointment pursuant to § 64.2-2009; - 9.
+A statement as to whether the guardian and any staff employed or contracted by such guardian to perform guardianship duties on behalf of the guardian have completed the training required by subsection E1 of § 64.2-2019;

+10. Unless the incapacitated person resides with the guardian, a statement of the frequency and nature of any (i) in-person visits from the guardian with the incapacitated person over the course of the previous year and (ii) visits over the course of the previous year from a designee who is directly supervised or contracted by the guardian, including the name of the designee performing such visit.
+If any visit described in this section is made virtually, the guardian shall include such information in the annual report;